 It’s no secret that here at Green Inc we’re not too keen on ‘The Sixties’, least of all the critical standpoint that continues to choke pop culture at birth with its overbearing, holier than thou reverence for The Beatles, Dylan, Revolver, Pet Sounds, Sgt.
-Pepper, Blonde On Blonde, Astral Weeks, Highway 61, The Band, The White Album and all that; a very white, very male, very straight, very middle class view of rock history where not liking the sacred canon is seen as evidence of not being clever enough to ‘get it’, and a 1967 Beach Boys album that doesn’t actually exist is considered more of a classic than anything you’ve bought and loved this year or this century.
+Pepper, Blonde On Blonde, Astral Weeks, Highway 61, The Band and all that; a very white, male, straight and middle class view of rock history, where not liking the sacred canon is seen as evidence of not being clever enough to ‘get it’, and a 1967 Beach Boys album that doesn’t actually exist is considered more of a classic than anything you’ve bought and loved this year or even this century.

-Born in the last week of the fifties, I had just turned eleven when I started listening to pop.
+Born in the last week of the fifties, I had just turned eleven when I began listening to pop music.
 Before that, during a barely remembered boyhood frozen in time by my father’s blurry, black and white photos, it simply didn’t figure.
-Of course, it didn’t take long for me to become aware that music had a past, but from the start that past fell into two distinct parts; the time before I started listening and the time ever since.
-In my case the dividing line was January 1971, which is why I’ve included 1970, a year that’s never been a part of my seventies, musically or otherwise.
+Of course, it didn’t take long for me to discover that music had a past, but from the start that past fell into two distinct parts; the time before I started listening and the time ever since.
+In my case the dividing line was January 1971 which is why 1970 is included here, a year I’ve always considered as being a part of ‘The Sixties’ as opposed to my seventies.

-Everything I know about ‘The Sixties’ (or the fifties for that matter) has come from retrospective listening rather than any kind of contemporary involvement.
-While the odd record in my old man’s small, eclectic collection and the songs The Clash and The Cramps taught us provided a glimpse, given how history was being obscured and rewritten in the late seventies/early eighties by the newness and weight of the punk and post punk present, it wasn’t until my mid-twenties that I began to investigate the alchemy and mysterial folklore of ‘The Sixties’ with any interest.
+Accordingly, everything I know about ‘The Sixties’ (or the fifties for that matter) has come from retrospective listening and reading rather than any kind of contemporary involvement.
+Indeed, while the odd record in my old man’s small, eclectic collection and the songs groups like The Clash and The Cramps taught us provided a glimpse of the past, given how in the late seventies/early eighties history was being obscured and rewritten by the newness and weight of the punk and post punk present, it wasn’t until my mid-twenties that I began to investigate the alchemy and mysterial folklore of ‘The Sixties’ with any interest.

-A lot of music has passed under the bridge since then, but it was only when the digital tidal wave made over fifty years of music culture freely available that I got to hear ‘The Sixties’ canon pretty much in its entirity and decided that most of it wasn’t worth the disk space.
-So you won’t find too much of that stuff here, the usual, done to death touchstones only noticeable by their absence.
-But then ‘The Sixties’ always did have a lot more to offer than just ‘A Day In The Life’ and ‘Like A Rolling Stone’.
+Obviously a lot of music has passed under the bridge since then, but it was really only when the digital tidal wave made over fifty years of music culture freely available that I got to hear ‘The Sixties’ pantheon pretty much in its entirety and realised that most of it wasn’t worth the disk space.
+So you won’t find too much of that stuff here, the usual, done to death touchstones merely noticeable by their absence.
+Then again, ‘The Sixties’ always did have a lot more to offer than just ‘A Day In The Life’, ‘Like A Rolling Stone’ or ‘Good Vibrations’.

 01. THE PHANTOM ‘Love Me’ (Single A Side March 1960)

-In March 1960 I may have been a three month old bundle of sick and shit as opposed to a frustrated, suburban, American teen but there really is no better place to start than ‘Love Me’, The Phantom’s primitive paean to the very essence of life.
+In March 1960 I was a three month old bundle of sick and shit and not some frustrated, suburban, American teen.
+Nonetheless, there’s still no better place to start than ‘Love Me’, The Phantom’s primitive paean to the very essence of life.

 02. ELVIS PRESLEY ‘A Mess Of Blues’ (Single A Side July 1960)